1985 Syracuse Orangemen football team

-The 1985 Syracuse Orangemen football team represented Syracuse University during the 1985 NCAA Division I-A football season.
-The team was led by fifth-year head coach Dick MacPherson and played their home games in the Carrier Dome in Syracuse, New York.
-Syracuse finished with a 7–5 record and played in the 1985 Cherry Bowl against Maryland, where they lost, 18–35.
+The 1985 Syracuse Orangemen football team represented Syracuse University an independent during the 1985 NCAA Division I-A football season.
+Led by fifth-year head coach Dick MacPherson, the Orangemen compiled a record of 7–5 and lost in the Cherry Bowl to Maryland.
+Syracuse played home games at the Carrier Dome in Syracuse, New York.

 Notable players included Tim Green, who earned unanimous All-American honors at defensive tackle and was a finalist for the Lombardi Award.
-Green was drafted 17th overall in the 1986 NFL Draft, ending his career at Syracuse as the school's all-time leader in sacks with 45.5, a record that he still owns.
+Green was drafted 17th overall in the 1986 NFL draft, ending his career at Syracuse as the school's all-time leader in sacks with 45.5, a record that he still owns.